aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 ```

 While the idea is not so bad in essence - according to unbiased me 😅 - it ended up failing for many reasons:
-- Research showed that `flask-mail`, `smtplib` and Python's `MailHog` all make use of `parseaddr` under the hood, so they all share the parsing discrepancy.
+- Further research showed that `flask-mail`, `smtplib` and Python's `MailHog` all make use of `parseaddr` under the hood, so they all share the parsing discrepancy.
-- `@sanitizeInput` would escape `< >` required in this parsing vulnerability
+- `@sanitizeInput` would escape `< >` required in this parsing vulnerability anyways.
-- The `checkEmail` regex-based check would prevent any bypass anyways.
+- The `checkEmail` regex-based check would prevent address manipulation anyways.

 Original CPython issue:
 - https://github.com/python/cpython/issues/102988